golint-fixer/redbutton/deployment/readme.md

     $ ssh-add ~/.ssh/redbutton.pem
     ```

+* add ELB load balancer (default name `red-button-lb`) - new instances are
+  attached there in `install-application.yml`

 ## running deployments

 * make sure virtual env is activated
 * change to `deployment` folder (so that Ansible catches it's config)
 * full deployment job running all playbooks in sequence:

   ```
   ./deploy.sh
   ```